smherwig/phoenix-timeserver/README.md

 directory.

-To download and build the timeserver, enter:
+Download and build the timeserver, `tntserver`:

 ```
 cd ~/src